The Continuing Dilemma: Trade Secrets (Hidden Use) vs. Patent (Disclosed Monopoly)

 Trade Secret advantages

 It is true that deciding to keep information as a trade secret avoids the cost and burden of pursuing a patent.
 It is also true that initiating an application for patent protection is no guarantee that a patent will be awarded.
 Further, filing a patent application requires disclosure of the technique or tool.
 (Your full disclosure will undoubtedly facilitate a competitor’s efforts to “design around” your patent.)
+Also see my articles Patent Application Elements and Patentable Inventions.

 Trade Secret Burdens